UoB-HPC/hpc-course-getting-started/4_Compilers.md

 However, not that these report contain merged reports from several optimisation passes, so it is possible to have _some_ passes fail but still obtain SIMD code in the end.

 If you get no vectorisation report output, try using the legacy flag instead: `-ftree-vectorizer-verbose=<level>`, where level 5 is as good place to start.
+You can also show _all_ optimisation reports, i.e. not just from the vectorizer, by omitting `vec` from the flag above: `-fopt-info-[all|missed|optimized]`.

 ## Compiling with Intel

-Virtually all the options of the Intel compiler, including flags, pragmas and intrinsics, can be found [here](https://software.intel.com/en-us/cpp-compiler-18.0-developer-guide-and-reference).
+Virtually all the options of the Intel compiler, including flags, pragmas, and intrinsics, can be found [here](https://software.intel.com/en-us/cpp-compiler-18.0-developer-guide-and-reference).

 You can use `-xHOST` to optimise for the platform you are compiling on.
 As with GCC, consider that this may not always work as expected.